 In this four-part blog series, we explore the critical, complementary disciplines of data governance and master data management (MDM).
 While these principles hold true for any deployment, here we focus on the Azure cloud.

 This is Part 3 in the series.
-Be sure to read Part 1 on whether you can trust your data in Azure, Part 2 on the risks poor data quality poses to your cloud investment and Part 4 on why Azure Purview and Profisee MDM are the clear choice for governance and MDM in Azure.
+Be sure to read Part 1 on whether you can trust your data in Azure, Part 2 on the risks poor data quality poses to your cloud investment and Part 4 on why Microsoft Purview and Profisee MDM are the clear choice for governance and MDM in Azure.